baseonballs/mpower-sitedocs/site-docs/mathematics/a1/eqs/linear/intro/intro.md

 - **Economics**: Supply and demand curves often rely on linear models, where changes in one variable affect another predictably.
 - **Engineering**: Linear equations are used in circuit analysis, structural modeling, and control systems.
 - **Data Science**: Linear regression, a fundamental statistical tool, models the relationship between a dependent variable and one or more independent variables using a linear equation.

-### Geometrical Interpretation

-The geometrical interpretation of linear equations reveals their simplicity: in one variable, the equation represents a point on a number line; in two variables, it represents a line in a plane.
-For three variables, the equation describes a plane in 3D space.
-This ability to visualize linear relationships makes them a cornerstone in the study of geometry and algebra.

 ### Solving Linear Equations